-Learn About Equity of Redemption
+Equity of Redemption Definition and Examples

-For example, Mary is behind on her mortgage payments, and the lender has accelerated the loan -- acceleration is a demand for payment in full.
+For example, Mary is behind on her mortgage payments, and the lender has accelerated the loan, which means the lender has demanded payment in full.
 If the mortgage isn't paid, a foreclosure will follow.
-Mary can find another source of money and pay off the principal, interest, and expenses under equity of redemption.
+However, Mary can find another source of money and pay off the principal, interest, and expenses under equity of redemption.
 In other words, paying off the loan with funds from another source allows Mary to keep the home.

-When you buy a home with a down payment instead of paying in full, you will be taking out a loan, or mortgage.
-The mortgage is guaranteed by the property.
+When you make a down payment on a home instead of paying in full, you take out a loan or mortgage.
+The mortgage is secured by the property.
 In other words, if you don't pay as agreed, the lender can take the property and sell it to get back its investment.

 The government's guarantee helps people qualify for loans they couldn't otherwise get without some assurances made to the lender.
 It also ensures that the lender will get partial or full relief if the borrower defaults.
-Lenders must meet certain requirements for the guarantee, some of which are the ways in which they qualify the borrower, and the requirements they place on the borrower to get the loan.
-Examples are the down payment and credit score requirements.
+Lenders must meet certain requirements for the guarantee, including how they qualify the borrower and the requirements they place on the borrower to get the loan.
+Lender requirements may include down payment minimums and minimum credit score requirements.